Ferrocenecarboxylic acid

 Ferrocenecarboxylic acid is the organoiron compound with the formula (C5H5)Fe(C5H4CO2H).
 It is the simplest carboxylic acid derivative of ferrocene.
 It can be prepared in two steps from ferrocene by acylation with a 2-chlorobenzoyl chloride followed by hydrolysis.

+On a two-dimensional surface, most carboxylic acids form hydrogen-bonded dimers.
+Ferrocenecarboxylic acid instead forms a mixture of dimers and cyclic pentamers and organizes into a quasicrystalline order with fivefold symmetry, the first known molecular quasicrystal.